Summary

 Study design and results

 My study was divided into six periods of ten days each, beginning with a baseline phase and concluding with a washout period.
 Between these bookends, the design consisted of a placebo period followed by creatine supplementation, and then another placebo/creatine pair.
 The capsules I took each morning were disguised so that I didn’t know whether I was taking the creatine or the placebo.
-The creatine was in the form of ten 500mg capsules (for a total of 5 grams of creatine monohydrate) sourced from Life Extension.
+The creatine dose was in the form of ten 500mg capsules (for a total of 5 grams of creatine monohydrate) sourced from Life Extension.
 The placebo capsules contained allulose and were made to be indistinguishable from the creatine capsules.
 I measured my reaction time three times each day, roughly in the late morning, mid-afternoon, and evening.

 The following graphs show top-level results and include means from all 176 testing sessions (I missed four sessions out of a planned 180).
 As described in more detail further below, each testing session took about three minutes and consisted of 35 individual trials that measured my reaction time in response to a stimulus presented on the computer.